kubos/kubos/docs/services/telemetry-db.rst

     - timestampLe - Return entries with timestamps occurring on or before the given value
     - subsystem - Return entries which match the given subsystem name
     - parameter - Return entries which match the given parameter name
+    - limit - Return only the first `n` entries found

 Note: ``timestampGe`` and ``timestampLe`` can be combined to create a timestamp selection range.
 For example, entries with timestamps after ``1000``, but before ``5000``.